For Commuter Students

 COMMUTER STUDENT CHECK-IN

-Students and their parents/guardians should proceed directly to the Family Orientation.
-It is a required event for all students and parents/guardians; please call (773) 508-7772 for more information.
+Students and their parents and/or guardians should proceed directly to the Family Orientation location(s) listed below.
+The Family Orientation is a required event for all students and parents and/or guardians.

-Please arrive early, so students may be officially checked-in.
-At this time, students will be given copies of any documents which still need to be completed and an emergency contact card.
-Once the missing and/or incomplete documents have been returned, students will receive their first CTA pass, program t-shirt, lanyard and portfolio.
+Please arrive early to allow time to be officially checked-in; students will be given copies of any missing documents and an emergency contact card to complete.
+Once the missing and/or incomplete documents have been returned, students will receive their program t-shirt, lanyard and portfolio.

 Driving You Own Vehicle